November 28

 Call For Submissions: VFCYJC Grants

-Call for Submissions + Application Form (word or .RTF) [please note that we now accept applications in any amount year-round for consideration at our regular meetings.
-Applications received after the third week of June must wait for consideration until we meet again in September.
-As a condition of receiving grant funds from VFC&YJC, successful applicants are asked to use this form to file a brief written outcomes report within 2 months of completion of any funded program/project.]
+Call for Submissions + Application Form (word or .RTF) [VFCYJC considers small grants at scheduled meetings.
+Applications received after May 15 will not commence processing until Sept.
+02. This is due to when the Granting chair of the sub-committee actually receives the application from CRD staff or our secretary, completeness of the application, potential questions to applicants for clarity of information and processing time, and the fact that the the committee does not meet in July and August.
+As a condition of receiving grants from VFC&YJC, successful applicants are asked to use this form to file a brief written outcomes report within 2 months of completion of any funded program/project.]

 The Victoria Family Court & Youth Justice Committee provides modest funding for community projects educating and assisting youth and families who are at risk or may come into contact with the criminal or family legal systems.
 Projects should focus on prevention, education and/or diversion.